joshua-data/joshua-data.github.io/about.md

 ## 👦🏼 About Me

 Hello!
-I'm **Jinseok Kim (Joshua)**, a passionate **Data Analyst** and **Analytics Engineer** with a strong background in building data infrastructures, designing analytics solutions, and driving data-driven decisions.
-I thrive in environments that emphasize effective communication and collaboration, believing that these are the foundations for delivering impactful insights.
+I'm **Jinseok Kim (Joshua)**, a dedicated **Data Analyst** and **Analytics Engineer** with deep expertise in developing robust data infrastructures and crafting analytics solutions that drive strategic decision-making.
+My strength lies not just in technical execution, but in my ability to communicate insights effectively, fostering a culture of data literacy across teams.
+I strive to understand different perspectives and work collaboratively toward shared goals, ensuring that my contributions align with both team success and organizational growth.

 ---

 ## 👨🏼‍💻 Professional Background

-- **Current Role**: Analytics Engineer
+- **Current Role**: Analytics Engineer (Data Warehouse)
 - **Previous Experience**:
-  - Data Analyst
+  - Data Analyst (A/B Tests and Ad-hoc Analyses)
-  - VBA Developer
+  - VBA Developer (Workflow Automation Solutions)

 ---